 Para.
 D6.1 (add to end) THE LEVEL OF DETAIL Content clarification No change required REQUIRED IN A LANDSCAPE STRATEGY WILL BE DIFFERENT AT THE OUTLINE AND DETAILED PLANNING APPLICATION STAGES, WITH A STRATEGY AT THE OUTLINE STAGE BEING MORE STRATEGIC IN NATURE.
-CSF/13 Landscaping within Trumpington West Amend last sentence of CSF/13 (2):' Public access will Reflects principles established elsewhere in the plan.
+CSF/13 Landscaping within Trumpington West Amend last sentence of CSF/13 (2): Public access will Reflects principles established elsewhere in the plan.
 No change required include provision for walking ,cycling AND HORSE RIDING.
 Amend CSF/13 (3): 'Road and bus crossings through the Editorial change.
-No change required Green Fingers will be designed to limit any ADVERSE safety implications' Amend CSF13 (4): "The built environment will be Considered to be a procedural clarification.
-No change required landscaped with high quality design, materials and planting; this will be addressed in the Strategic Design Guide required by the Local Planning Authority which will need to be approved PRIOR TO THE GRANTING OF ANY RESERVED MATTERS APPLICATIONS OR DETAILED PLANNING CONSENTS." prior to the approval of any- planning permission.
+No change required Green Fingers will be designed to limit any ADVERSE The straining requires safety implications' Amend CSF13 (4): "The built environment will be Considered to be a procedural clarification.
+No change required landscaped with high quality design, materials and planting; Considered to be a procedural statimedation.
+Tro shango roquirou this will be addressed in the Strategic Design Guide required by the Local Planning Authority which will need to be approved PRIOR TO THE GRANTING OF ANY RESERVED MATTERS APPLICATIONS OR DETAILED PLANNING CONSENTS." prior to the approval of any planning permission.
 Amend CSF13 (5): 'Open spaces which have a recreational Editorial change.
-No change required or utility AMENITY function D7 Biodiversity Objectives Amend D7/f: To provide for the MANAGEMENT, Expands nature of what the policy is seeking.
-This is No change required maintenance, AND MONITORING of habitats. considered to improve the 'fit' with statements in the policy itself rather than adding something to it.
-CSF/15 Biodiversity Extende the range of facilities but not the intert of the No change required Add to Policy CSF/15 (4): 'Connections will be provided for Extends the range of facilities but not the intent of the No change required Green Fingers within the urban extensions to the policy (and corresponds to a change made to CSF/2). surrounding countryside by enhanced landscaping, planting and the creation of wildlife habitats to provide links to larger scale wildlife habitats further afield including Nine Wells, the Magog Down, Wandlebury, the River Cam corridor, Coton Country Park, WIMPOLE HALL, and Wicken Fen.'
+No change required or utility AMENITY function Luttorial Change.
+110 Change required D7 Biodiversity Objectives Amend D7/f: To provide for the MANAGEMENT, Expands nature of what the policy is seeking.
+This is No change required maintenance, AND MONITORING of habitats. considered to improve the 'fit' with statements in the Two change required maintenance, 7145 MONTONINO OF Habitats. policy itself rather than adding something to it.
+CSF/15 Biodiversity policy itself rather than adding something to it.
+Add to Policy CSF/15 (4): 'Connections will be provided for Extends the range of facilities but not the intent of the No change required Green Fingers within the urban extensions to the policy (and corresponds to a change made to CSF/2).
+The sman go required surrounding countryside by enhanced landscaping, planting and the creation of wildlife habitats to provide links to larger scale wildlife habitats further afield including Nine Wells, the Magog Down, Wandlebury, the River Cam corridor, Coton Country Park, WIMPOLE HALL, and Wicken Fen.'
+Country Fairt, VVIIVII OLL FIALL, and VVICAGITT GIT.